AdoriZahard/hi3er/docs/index.md

 **Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
 Triggering it again resets the duration. | 1st

 !!! note
     Red & Hot is the absolute first priority, followed by Black & Dark.
 Petals in the Wind is a risky gamble to try and get.
 However, if you do manage to get it, the whole run will become really easy from there on.
 This is the main black goat of the build.

-!!! danger
-    From here, the order isn't that impactful, but the recommended order feels the strongest.
-If you chose BR and don't have Virtuality, absolutely take Hua.
-If you don't care, pick between Sakura or Vill-V. If you chose to go with SS, you can take any of these 3, with V-V feeling the strongest.
+The rest of signets are a just no.

 ####<p align="center">Vill-V - Signet of Helix (2nd Core)</p>